$27.87/hr

 Driver's License

-Structural Ironworkers unload, erect and connect fabricated iron beams to form the project skeleton.
-They work primarily on industrial, commercial and large residential buildings, as well as build towers, bridges, stadiums and prefabricated metal buildings.
+Structural Ironworkers unload, erect, and connect fabricated steel columns and beams to form the projects skeleton.
+They work primarily on industrial, commercial, and large residential buildings.
+They also build towers, bridges, stadiums, and pre-engineered metal buildings.

-Ornamental Ironworkers install metal windows into a building’s masonry or wooden openings and erect curtain wall and window wall systems that cover the steel or reinforced concrete structure of a building.
-They also install and erect metal stairways, catwalks, gratings, doors, railings, fencing, elevator fronts and building entrances.
+Ornamental Ironworkers install metal clad windows into a building’s openings and erect curtain wall and window wall systems that cover the steel or reinforced concrete structure of a building.
+They also install and erect metal stairways, catwalks, grating, doors, railings, fencing, elevator fronts and building entrances.

 Call the Training Center at 651-489-3829 for application information and visit the website.